daps000/yavoy/replit.md

-# Vavoy - Rural Ride-Sharing Platform
+# YaVoy - Rural Ride-Sharing Platform

 ## Overview

-Vavoy is a simple, ultra-local ride-sharing MVP designed for short trips between villages in rural Spain.
+YaVoy is a simple, ultra-local ride-sharing MVP designed for short trips between villages in rural Spain.
 The platform connects neighbors who need transportation (to doctors, markets, or the city) with those already traveling by car.
 The focus is on quick publishing and discovery of rides, with direct contact via WhatsApp, no online payments, and minimal complexity to serve rural users aged 40+.

 ## User Preferences